About

 As of this moment, our organization has identified 2 main areas which the fandom communities resonate with for taking action:

-We describe these briefly on this page and will dive more deeply into each in separate posts.
+We describe these briefly on this page and will dive more deeply into each topic in separate, subsequent posts.

 Privacy